billp/TermiNetwork/README.md

     print(error)
 }
 ```
+The request above uses a custom queue *myQueue* with a failure mode of value *.continue* (default), which means that the queue continues its execution even if a request fails, and also sets the maximum concurrent operation count to 2.
+Finally, it uses a TNRequestConfiguration object to provide some additional settings.

-#### Additional arguments
+#### Additional parameters

-*configuration*: The configuration object to be used.
+**configuration (optional)**: The configuration object to use.
 The available configuration properties are:
-- *cachePolicy*: The NSURLRequest.CachePolicy used by NSURLRequest internally (see apple docs for available values).
-Default value: *.useProtocolCachePolicy*
+- *cachePolicy*: The NSURLRequest.CachePolicy used by NSURLRequest internally.
+Default value: *.useProtocolCachePolicy* (see apple docs for available values)
-- *timeoutInterval*: The timeout interval used by NSURLRequest internally  (see apple docs for more info).
-Default value: 60
+- *timeoutInterval*: The timeout interval used by NSURLRequest internally.
+Default value: 60 (see apple docs for more info)
-- *requestBodyType*: It specifies how the request params are being sent, available values:
+- *requestBodyType*: It specifies the content type of request params.
+Available values:
-  - .xWWWFormURLEncoded (default): It sends the params as 'application/x-www-form-urlencoded' mime type.
+  - .xWWWFormURLEncoded (default): The params are being sent with 'application/x-www-form-urlencoded' content type.
-  - .JSON: It converts the params to JSON format and them as 'application/json' mime type.
+  - .JSON: The params are being sent with 'application/json' content type.

-*queue*: It specifies the queue in which the request will be  added.
+**queue (optional):** It specifies the queue in which the request will be  added.
 If you omit this argument, the request is being added to a shared queue (TNQueue.shared).

 ## Router
 You can organize your requests by creating an Environment (class) and a Router (enum) that conform TNEnvironmentProtocol and TNRouterProtocol respectively.
-To do so, create your environment class and at least one router file as shown bellow:
+To do so, create your environment enum and at least one router class as shown bellow:

 #### Environment.swift